 Here’s the image I used when promoting myself on Instagram.

-It’s important that you use strong content marketing images that have an organic feel to them, as that tends to resonate best with Instagram users.
+It’s important that you use strong images that have an organic feel to them as they tend to resonate best with Instagram users.

 Plus, I tested more ‘formal’ approaches and found that they didn’t provide the same results as the style of the image seen above.